 Contango and backwardation are the terms used in the futures market to describe two different situations.
 In both cases, the situations pertaining to the prices of a security or a commodity in the futures market.
-In the below discussions we will attempt to appreciate and understand the differences between contango vs backwardation.
+In the below discussions, we will attempt to appreciate and understand the differences between contango vs backwardation.
 But for better clarity, in the next paragraph, let us first define the common terminologies used in the futures market.

 So, when you buy or sell something at the futures price, you just make an agreement to conduct the transaction on that future date.
-The futures market is thus the expectation of difference between the current price and futures price of a commodity or security.
+The futures market is thus the expectation of the difference between the current price and the futures price of a commodity or security.
 And that is the basis for all the futures contracts.
 Here the participants would expect to earn money by predicting this difference in their favor.
 So, if the futures price is higher and the spot price is lower, the basis will be negative.

 What is Backwardation?

 Backwardation is when the spot prices of a commodity are higher than its futures price.
 So, for example, if the spot price of gold today is $1500/oz and its futures price is $1400/oz, we have the situation of backwardation.
 Backwardation can be a result of two kinds of movements in commodity prices.

 - Backwardation can occur because of a temporary and unusual hike in the spot prices.
 This unusual hike in prices can be due to a temporary shortage in the supply of the commodity.
 This shortage, the traders expect, will balance back in the future.
 For example, a natural disaster like a flood may wipe out most of the supply of a commodity.
 Or, it can be because of a temporary or seasonal hike in demand.
 This, again, the traders expect will come down and normalize in the future.